douglas-guyett-mg/crimson-pangolin/documentation/working-memory/conversation-history-plugin/test-conditions.md

 **Objective**: Verify that utterances are indexed correctly

 **Setup**:
-- Create plugin and write 5 utterances
+- Create daemon and call query() to add 5 utterances

 **Steps**:
 1. Write utterances